monasharifi/Deep_Learning_project/README.md

 * <b>Step2:</b> Improving the model for detecting DR stage by adding OCTA image features
 * <b>Step3:</b> Localizing the diseased areas or signiture in pathological cases

-By this time we haven't received the full dataset of OCTA images and since the dataset size is small we put this stage of work as the future work.
-We also tried some localization
+By this time we haven't received the full dataset of OCTA images and since the dataset size is small we will address this stage as the future work.
+Step 1 will be the main focus of this report, we also tried some localization tegniques and will report the initial results.

 ## Dataset:
 For the classification phase of this project, I used training set of dataset provided by kaggle.
 The detail information of sample distribution among classes provided in the following table: